 Their boots were filthy, and dust danced on their palmsThey carried stories of pain, and all the agonising lore.Yet they slept in unknown corridors, and roamed unseen roads.Beyond preying eyes.
 Beyond stomp.
 Beyond Singapore.

-I am back to Singapore, although just for a bit.
-Thought of spending 4 days here catching up with friends, before I proceed to the next phase of my journey.
+And after Melbourne, I am back to Singapore, although just for a bit.
+The plan is to spend 4 days here catching up with friends, before I proceed to the next phase of my journey.

 So, this left me in a quandary.
 I have pretty much photographed anything of touristic value in Singapore, so what do I click today?
 Hence, the search for ‘the others’.